RM-FM/ls-autocue-to-azuracast/README.md

 If you aren't aware of the Liquidsoap `autocue` feature yet, please read the **Azuracast Autocue Quickstart Manual** at the bottom of this Read Me.

 ## What it does
 Each time a song starts playing, this script will check if autocue data was determined by Liquidsoap `autocue`.
 If so, it will update below listed data of the related song/track in Azuracast.
-You can see the result on Media "Visual Cue Editor" or "Advanced" tab.
+You can see the result on Media "Visual Cue Editor" or "Advanced" tab. **Please consider that existing cue/fade/amplify data could be overwritten!**

 - cue in (`liq_cue_in`)
 - cue out (`liq_cue_in`)